Payouts API

 - In the left navigation menu, click Payouts.

-- Select the Settings tab and note your client ID, client secret, and merchant ID.
+- Select the Settings tab and if you don't have API credentials available, click Create API credentials.
+Note your client ID, client secret, and merchant ID.

 Payouts credentials.